Steps

 Artifact Name - The Artifact Name field specifies the name of the artifact to be imported.
 This is the name used by the external source.
 For example, an artifact retrieved from an S3 bucket will be the S3 file path.

-Type - The type of package (image, file, archive, etc)
+Type - The type of package (image, file, archive, etc).

 Versioning - These options denote the versioning schema.
 By default, you can auto-increment the major release, the minor release, or the patch.
 If you wish to do something more custom, a regex field is present.